About this listing

-This cozy, clean room is immersed in the beautiful jungle and coffee hills above Kona.
+This cozy, private room is located in the beautiful jungle and coffee hills above Kailua Kona.
+Surround yourself in nature and experience the true feel of Hawaii.
 Enjoy modern wilderness in this unpretentious rustic retreat of a home.

 Pueo~Owl Room.
 Comfy & Cozy.
 Entrance to the spacious sun room with ocean and garden view pictured at right.